-These Valentine Party Ice Breakers are loads of fun and very easy to play.
+Here's a collection of Valentine Party Ice Breakers that are loads of fun and very easy to play.
 They will help to break the ice at any party or friendly get-together.

 No matter what the age group, whether they'll admit to it or not, everyone loves to join in the fun of silly party games.

 Mom's Recipe Scrapbooks (c.
 1920s)

-They may be simple and somewhat corny, but these Valentine party ice breakers will generate tons of laughter and invite friendly competition among your guests.
+These Valentine party ice breakers might be simple and corny, but they will generate tons of laughter and invite friendly competition among your guests.

 Feel free to adapt these games to the participant ages.
 All are great fun for older kids, yet they're also enjoyable for adults.
 Choose several and enjoy an old fashioned evening of fun.

 Have the contestants correctly identify the beloved of:

 Add familiar comics and cartoon characters that are familiar to the players.

 For this Valentine party ice breaker, supply a candy prize for the person correctly guessing the most answers.
 Have guests guess the answers to the following word riddles: